Dyce railway station

 Dyce railway station is a railway station serving the suburb of Dyce, Aberdeen, Scotland.
 The station is managed by ScotRail and is on the Aberdeen to Inverness Line, with some trains operating on the Edinburgh to Aberdeen Line and Glasgow to Aberdeen Line also extended to call at Dyce and Inverurie.
-It is sited 6.25 mi from Aberdeen, being the first stop north of the station.
+It is sited 6.25 mi from Aberdeen.

 History

 The station here was opened (along with the line) in 1854 by the Great North of Scotland Railway.
 It later became a junction for the Formartine and Buchan Railway, which diverged here and headed north to Peterhead and Fraserburgh; this opened to traffic in 1861 and had its own platforms alongside the main line ones.
 Passenger services over both branches ended as a result of the Beeching Axe on 4 October 1965 but the station remained open until 6 May 1968.
 Freight continued to Peterhead until 1970 and to Fraserburgh until October 1979.
 There is still evidence on the ground of the old branch platforms which sat on the site of the station car park.
 The former branch lines are now a long distance cycle path, accessible from the western end of the car park.

 The station was reopened by British Rail on 15 September 1984.